AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 fader banks to a different page of playbacks (for both the playback faders and the lower rotary faders).

-\(M\) The **Macro Buttons** store frequently used sequences of keypresses which can be replayed with a single button press.
-Playbacks can also be stored here.
+\(M\) The **Macro Buttons** store playbacks or frequently used sequences of keypresses which can be replayed with a single button press.
 The display immediately above the buttons shows legends for the buttons.
 There is a smaller bank of 6 buttons between the playback faders with their own legend screen.

-\(N\) The **Playback controls** are used to control the playback of cue lists and include a T-bar for the Scene Master function and motorised A-B faders.
+\(N\) The **Playback controls** are used to control the playback of cue lists and include a T-bar with display for the Scene Master function and a motorised fader pair in the Sequence Control Section to control the connected playback/master.

 ## Programming controls